Women's Trad Festival 2022

 The dates for Women's Trad Festival 2022 will be released shortly.
 To be the first to know sign up for our newsletter and follow us on social media.
 Read on for more information about the different ticket types we offer...

-Learners at WTF have the opportunity to develop and hone a range of skills, tailored specifically to what you want to learn and your previous experience.
-This can range from an introduction and the very basics to learning to lead.
+Learners at WTF have the opportunity to develop a range of skills, tailored to your previous experience and personal goals.

-These tickets are aimed at a range of abilities, from those who have never climbed before, to women who may have some indoor experience, or even some trad experience but want to build confidence.
+These tickets are aimed at a range of abilities, from those who have never climbed before, to those who have some trad experience but want to build confidence.